johnwcowan/pdp8x/arch.md

    The assembler mnemonic is BSW (byte swap); the PDP-8 equivalent swaps the two six-bit halfwords and so is more like the HSW instruction.

- * If the 0x0080 bit is 1, then set AC to AC bitwise-ORed with MQ.
-   The assembler mnemonic is MQA (MQ to AC).

- * If the 0x0008 bit is 1, then set MQ to AC.
-   The assembler mnemonic is ACM (AC to MQ).

- * If the 0x0080 and the 0x0008 bits are both 1, then exchange MQ and AC.
-   The assembler mnemonic is SWP.

 Note that if all the 0x1FFF bits are zero, no action is taken.
 The assembler mnemonic is NOP.